-This report discusses program outcomes for the 2020-2021 fiscal year utilizing Federal Community Development Block Grant (CDBG) and HOME Investment Partnerships Program (HOME).
-Turlock (City) is a direct entitlement city for CDBG funds and also serves at the lead agency for HOME funds for the City of Turlock/Stanislaus County HOME Consortium (Consortium).
-Consortium members include the jurisdictions of Turlock, Ceres, Hughson, Newman, Oakdale, Patterson, Riverbank, County of Stanislaus unincorporated areas, and Waterford.
-Stanislaus County's jurisdiction is comprised of the unincorporated County containing sixteen communities.
+This report discusses program outcomes for the 2023-2024 fiscal year utilizing Federal Community Development Block Grant (CDBG) and HOME Investment Partnerships Program (HOME).
+The City of Turlock is a direct entitlement jurisdiction of CDBG funds and served as the lead agency for HOME funds for the City of Turlock/Stanislaus County HOME Consortium (Consortium) through June 30, 2023.

-The City continues to make progress with these funds in increasing the supply of affordable housing, homeownership, rehabilitation, public facilities, and increasing public services.
+The City continues to make progress with these funds with the increase to the supply of affordable housing, homeownership, rehabilitation, public facilities, and increasing public services.
 The City works toward affirmatively furthering fair housing.
 In addition to the data provided below, this CAPER discusses affordable housing outcomes, homelessness and special needs activities, and other City actions in furtherance of the City's HUD Annual Plan Goals and Objectives.

-Consistent with the priorities outlined in the Consolidated Plan, during the 2020-2021 fiscal year, the City and the Consortium undertook the following activities that addressed the housing needs:
+Consistent with the priorities outlined in the Consolidated Plan, during the 2023-2024 fiscal year, the City and the Consortium undertook the following activities that addressed the housing needs:

-FTHB: The City and Consortium continued to administer a First Time Home Buyers (FTHB) Program for low-income, first-time homebuyers which provides low interest loans to qualified clients to purchase a home.
+- FTHB Program: The City continued to administer a First Time Home Buyers (FTHB) Program for low-income, first-time homebuyers with low interest loans to qualified clients for the purchase of a home.
 The City of Turlock utilized various resources including the HOME Program, CDBG, and CalHome to fund the program.
-Turlock and the Consortia members assisted a total of two (2) families with First Time Home buyer loans.
+Neither, Turlock nor the Consortium members provided any First Time Home buyer loans. - Rehabilitation Program: The City continued to offer a Housing Rehabilitation Program for the repair of homes within the City to assist income eligible clients including the elderly, handicapped and other special needs to improve housing conditions.
+The program was able to provide one owner-occupied rehabilitation loan for fiscal year 2023-2024.